+Let’s take a few moments to look more closely at these qualifications.
+First and foremost, Paul describes the elder as someone who is blameless.
+No Christian is perfect; but the elder is one whose life does not bring the Gospel into reproach.

-We see that these Gospel-shaped leaders, won’t just be leaders at church, they will first be leaders in their own homes.
-While this passage does not say an elder must be married, family life certainly does test and display one’s ability and character in a unique way.
+Toward that end, we see that these Gospel-shaped leaders won’t just be leaders at church, they will first be leaders in their own homes.
 An elder should be the husband of one wife.
-I do not think Paul means an elder must be married; that would have excluded Paul, not to mention Jesus himself.
-Paul is probably referring to faithfulness in marriage.
+That doesn’t mean an elder must be married; that would have excluded Paul, not to mention Jesus himself.
+Paul is referring to faithfulness in marriage.
 An elder must be a man who faithfully keeps to one woman and does not wander in any way.

-And in terms of the elder’s relationship with his children, their contact matters as well.
-As a side note, it does not seem that Paul is arguing that an elder’s children must be Christians, as that is out of the control of the parents.
-Rather, a better translation of the term “believe” is “trustworthy” or “faithful”.
+And the elder’s relationship with his children matters as well.
+As a side note, it does not seem that Paul is arguing that an elder’s children must be Christians, as that is outside of the control of the parents.
+Rather, a better translation for the term “believe” in verse 6 is “trustworthy” or “faithful”.
 The passage appears to be contrasting a reputation for wild and disobedient behavior with a reputation for being faithful and trustworthy.

-But an elder needs to do more than just manage his own family well, Paul describes the elder as someone who is blameless, the elder is one whose life does not bring the Gospel into reproach.

-Paul lists a number of items that should describe the elder’s relationship towards others.
-The elder should not be “overbearing:” an elder is not merely a Christian version of the man’s man, determining to get his way whatever the cost to others.
-The elder should not be “quick-tempered:” elders will be put in situations where they will be tempted to lose patience, or get frustrated; therefore, a man who is quick to lose his cool is not fit to lead the church.
-The elder “must not be . . . a drunkard:” the elders sense of moderation and self-control is further demonstrated in his not being given over to intoxication.
-The elder is to be “not violent”, something closely associated with not being “quick-tempered”, but focuses more on physical actions.
-The idea that Biblical masculinity is tied to being an aggressor is false and in fact opposite of what should characterize an elder.
-While this world so often things of masculinity in terms of aggression and selfish devotion to pleasure, a biblical idea of masculinity focuses on protecting and providing—using strength for the benefit of others.
-The elder should not be “greedy for gain”, Paul refers elsewhere to avoiding the love of money.
-It is not wrong for an elder to have wealth, but he should not be one who seeks wealth through less than reputable means.
+But more than just manage his own family well, the elder’s relationship with other people should be exemplary too: He should not be “overbearing,” determining to get his way whatever the cost to others.
+He's not be “quick-tempered;” elders will be put in situations where they will be tempted to lose patience, so a man who makes a habit of losing his cool is not fit to lead the church.
+The elder “must not be . . . a drunkard,” but instead demonstrates moderation and self-control.
+The elder is to be “not violent”, showing us that Biblical masculinity is not tied to any sort of macho aggression, power, domination.
+Instead, the Bible’s teaching on masculinity focuses on protecting and providing—using strength for the benefit of others.
+The elder should not be “greedy for gain” it is not wrong for an elder to have wealth, but he should never make his living through less than reputable means.